-- (D) In April 2020, LSB entered into a federally guaranteed loan agreement ("PPP loan") for \$10 million with a lender pursuant to a new loan program through the U.S. Small Business Administration ("SBA") as the result of the Paycheck Protection Program ("PPP") established by the Coronavirus Aid, Relief, and Economic Security ("CARES") Act and amended by the Paycheck Protection Program Flexibility Act of 2020.
+- (C) In April 2020, LSB entered into a federally guaranteed loan agreement ("PPP loan") for \$10 million with a lender pursuant to a new loan program through the U.S. Small Business Administration ("SBA") as the result of the Paycheck Protection Program ("PPP") established by the Coronavirus Aid, Relief, and Economic Security ("CARES") Act and amended by the Paycheck Protection Program Flexibility Act of 2020.
 We applied ASC 470, Debt, to account for the PPP loan.
 We have used all or substantially all of the proceeds from the PPP loan for payroll, rent, utilities, and other specified costs that qualify for loan forgiveness.
-Under the current terms of the PPP loan, loan forgiveness applications are due within 10 months after the end of the loan forgiveness covered period, which period began on the date the PPP loan was disbursed and ends either 8-weeks or 24-weeks after disbursement of the loan.
+Under the current terms of the PPP loan, loan forgiveness applications are due within 10 months after the end of the loan forgiveness covered period, which period began on the date the PPP loan was disbursed and ends either eight weeks or 24 weeks after disbursement of the loan.
+In April 2021, we submitted the PPP loan forgiveness application to the lender.
 Once the SBA notifies the lender the amount of the loan which has been approved for forgiveness, the lender will determine the date that the equal monthly principal and interest payments will begin for the remaining loan balance, if any.
 Currently, the loan matures in April 2022, which term may be extended to April 2025 if mutually agreed to by the parties.
-As for the potential loan forgiveness, once the PPP loan is, wholly or partially, forgiven and a legal release is received, the liability would be reduced by the amount forgiven and a gain on extinguishment would be recorded. - (E) EDC is party to a secured financing arrangement with an affiliate of LSB Funding L.L.C. ("LSB Funding").
-Principal and interest are payable in 48 equal monthly installments with a final balloon payment of approximately \$3 million due in June 2023. - (F) EDC is party to a secured loan agreement with an affiliate of LSB Funding, which provided for available borrowings (the "Interim Loan") during the construction of certain equipment (the "Interim Loan Period"), subject to certain conditions.
-During the Interim Loan Period, interest only was payable in monthly installments.
-Effective February 28, 2020, the Interim Loan Period ended, and the Interim Loan was replaced by a secured promissory note due in March 2025.
-Under the terms of the note, principal and interest are payable in 60 equal monthly installments. - (G) In August 2020, El Dorado Ammonia L.L.C. ("EDA"), one of our subsidiaries, entered into a \$30 million secured financing arrangement with an affiliate of LSB Funding.
+As for the potential loan forgiveness, once the PPP loan is, wholly or partially, forgiven and a legal release is received, the liability would be reduced by the amount forgiven and a gain on extinguishment would be recorded. - (D) El Dorado Chemical Company ("EDC"), one of our subsidiaries, is party to a secured financing arrangement with an affiliate of LSB Funding L.L.C. ("LSB Funding").
+Principal and interest are payable in 48 equal monthly installments with a final balloon payment of approximately \$3 million due in June 2023. - (E) EDC is party to a secured loan agreement with an affiliate of LSB Funding.
+Principal and interest are payable in 60 equal monthly installments through March 2025. - (F) In August 2020, El Dorado Ammonia L.L.C. ("EDA"), one of our subsidiaries, entered into a \$30 million secured financing arrangement with an affiliate of LSB Funding.
 Beginning in September 2020, principal and interest are payable in 60 equal monthly installments with a final balloon payment of approximately \$5 million due in August 2025.
 This financing arrangement is secured by an ammonia storage tank and is guaranteed by LSB.
-A portion of the proceeds from this secured financing arrangement was used to pay off the Secured Promissory Note that was scheduled to mature in May 2023.